M-Sc-Research/English-learning/tactics_basic.md

 > The phrase "wear one's hair" refers to the way a person styles or arranges their hair on their head.
-It encompasses various hairstyles, cuts, and treatments that individuals adopt to express their style, cultural identity, or fashion preferences.
+It encompasses various hairstyles, cuts, and treatments that individuals adopt to express their style, cultural identity, or fashion preferences.<br>
 ● When someone "wears their hair" in a certain way, they are essentially choosing a particular hairstyle that suits their face shape, hair texture, and desired look.
 This could involve cutting, coloring, styling, or accessorizing their hair to achieve the